Doncaster East

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Doncaster East has 133 active public transport stops, all of which are bus stops.
 These stops are served by 24 different routes that together facilitate 6,424 weekly passenger trips.
-The accessibility to these transports is rated excellent, with residents on average located just 190 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents on average located just 190 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transport for 85% of residents, while buses are used by 8%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport